josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🚚 10.
-Logistics becomes real when everybody moves
+## 12. 🚚 Logistics Becomes Real When Everybody Moves

 A classroom can teach logistics.

 A simulation can model logistics.

-But collective activity reveals practical friction.
+Collective physical activity reveals another category of friction.

 How quickly does: